-Our Mission: students also work Educate, Prepare, Empower Our Vision: We strive to be leaders in providing high quality experiences, fostering toward earning their Seal of Biliteracy and Seal of Civic Readiness. which are additional endorsements to their diploma.
+provides the opportunity to earn academic credit while preparing for rigorous advanced courses.
+Many of our students also work toward earning their Seal of Biliteracy and Seal of Civic Readiness. which are additional endorsements to their diploma.

-Susquehanna Valley Senior High School has introduced

-program, with a continued focus on STEM (Science, Technology, Engineering, and Mathematics).
+Valley Senior High School has introduced changes to our Technology and Engineering program, with a continued focus on STEM (Science, Technology, Engineering, and Mathematics).
 Drawing for Design and Production (DDP) is an introductory course focused on technical drawing basics leading to design and building.
 Beginning with DDP, there are numerous half-year courses tailored to specific engineering interests.
 Students analyze issues and technologies to formulate opinions, make decisions, create solutions, and gain experience applying a variety of technological principles and concepts.
 For students interested in digital product design and rapid prototyping using Computer-Aided Design (CAD), we now have a 3-D Printing class.
 In our Fabrication class, students interested in the complex craft of building with natural resources, Compression/Tension Structures using different forces, Bridges, and Propulsion can utilize their skills, knowledge, and creativity in topics that include sustainability, ergonomics, transportation, and energy.
-For our Circuits class, students are utilizing Arduino Model kits to become proficient in entrylevel coding and the creation of logic-based electronic programming.
-Students will hone their problem-solving and creative solution-building skills.
-Our competitive and award-winning Robotics course is designed to present students with specific complex tasks that they develop, design, digitally program (code), and build robotic solutions for.
-The 2024-25 curriculum has an exciting new drone component with multimedia capabilities.
-Lastly, our Hydroponics course combines current technological issues, food production, and their impact on our society.
-Students will evaluate current food production processes and design systems that incorporate alternative farming strategies to increase food production in modern soil-less methods.
+For our Circuits class, students are